Dimedici1/Project_Agros/README.md

 - pmdarima

 ## Virtual Environment
 The following points will guide you through the virtual environment's installation, employment, and deletion.
-We assume that you already have conda installed on your system.
+We assume that you **already have conda installed** on your system.

 **Set up**
 - Download the repository's source code or clone it to your system.
-- Open a shell, navigate into the repository's directory and run the follwing command:
+- Open a shell, navigate into the repository's directory, and run the follwing command:
     ```console
     name@device:~$ conda create env -f AgrosEnv.yml
     ```